frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1B-swerveDrivebase.md

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\definedSketch.webp"></center>

-Use the offset tool and offset the square inwards by 1 inch, this will define the side of your drive rails.
+Use the offset tool and offset the square inwards by 1 inch; this will define the side of your drive rails.

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\offset.webp"></center>